Though the details of VCL can get complicated, the concepts behind it are simple.

 - There can be more than one

 - The management nodes each control a subset of the VCL resources.
-These can be blades, virtual machines or lab machines.
-Currently, a set of individual blades or virtual machines can only be managed by a single management node.
-Typically there are anywhere from 80-120 physical computer nodes (blades) under one management node.
-Again the physical computer nodes can either be running a bare metal environment or a Virtual Machine hypervisor.
+These can be blades, virtual machines, or lab machines.
+Typically there are anywhere from 100-300 nodes (physical or virtual) under one management node.

 - Standalone machines can be controlled by more than one management node.

 - vcld – VCL middleware that processes reservations/jobs assigned by the VCL web portal.
-Based on the type of environment requested whether it’s bare metal image, a lab machine or a virtual machine image, vcld ensures the image is loaded and makes it available for the requesting user.
+Based on the type of environment requested whether it’s a virtual machine image, a bare metal image, or a lab machine, vcld ensures the image is loaded and makes it available for the requesting user.